ibm-cloud-docs/security-services/responsibilities.md

-Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use a core security services deployable architecture.
+Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use a {{site.data.keyword.name-da}} deployable architecture.